Policy process is guided by these principles:

 The policy process takes place in the following order:

-- Any University employee, stakeholder, subject expert, or student can submit a request form to the policy office, or gain stewardship through a policy owner.
-A policy request and/or best practice draft will be submitted to and reviewed by the PSC and Policy Administrator for review, creation, or deletion and will be given due consideration.
+- A policy request and/or best practice draft will be submitted to and reviewed by the Policy Steering Committee (PSC) and associated Policy Administrator Owner and/or Policy Steward for review, creation, or deletion and will be given due consideration.

-- Once a request has been made to create or revise a policy, the Policy Office works with the Police Steering Committee, Policy owner and a steward will be assigned.
-The office may work with Faculty Senate, Staff Associations and Student Associations where needed for review.
+- Once a request has been made to create or revise a policy, the Policy Steering Committee will identify an appropriate Policy Owner (s), and the Policy Owner (s) may assign a Policy Steward.
+The Compliance Office and PSC may work with Faculty Senate, Staff Associations, and Student Associations, where needed for review.

-- The owner approves the progression of the draft of the new/revised policy.
+- The policy owner approves the progression of the draft of the new/revised policy.

 - The policy is put up for public review for a minimum of 14 days and up to 30 days.